gotjs/generator-marionette-frontend/docs/04_building.md

 Simply run

 ```
-grunt --target=production
+grunt serve --target=production
 ```

 We'll build an optimized site and store it in the ```build/dist/``` folder.
-We'll also start a webserver and serve the optimized site from [http://localhost:9001](http://localhost:9001).
+We'll also start a web server and serve the optimized site from [http://localhost:9001](http://localhost:9001).
 Now all you need to do is deploy your application somewhere.